DiamondLightSource/cothread/docs/user/catools.rst

 Function Reference
 ------------------

-The :mod:`catools` API consists of the three functions :func:`caput`, :func:`caget` and :func:`camonitor` together with an auxilliary :func:`connect` function.
+The :code:`catools` API consists of the three functions :func:`caput`, :func:`caget` and :func:`camonitor` together with an auxilliary :func:`connect` function.
 The functions :func:`caget` and :func:`camonitor`
 return or deliver "augmented" values which are documented in more detail in